skills/code-with-codespaces/.github/steps/1-first-codespace.md

 Each codespace follows the [Dev Container specification](https://containers.dev/implementors/spec/) and is hosted by GitHub as a [Docker container](https://code.visualstudio.com/docs/devcontainers/containers).

 > [!TIP]
-> Since the Dev Container configuration is part of the repository, you can also use it locally with your on Docker host.
+> Since the Dev Container configuration is part of the repository, you can also use it locally with your own Docker host.
 Nice!

 A Codespace has several advantages/features compared to local development.
 To name a few: